 Current HCI research is trying to develop quantitative measures from these observations, but you can use them as qualitative measures.

 Finally usability testing can use think aloud protocol.
+“Think aloud” is the technique of asking the participant vocalize their thoughts while preforming tasks.
 Psychologists have formal techniques for analyzing think aloud, but these are involved and tedious.
-You could use ‘think aloud’ as an informal qualitative measure.
+You could use ‘think aloud’ and use naive interruption of the vocalization as an informal qualitative measure.

 You can compare your list of potential concerns with what can be measured and throw out concerns that cannot be measured.
 With the remaining list of concerns, you can generate test goals.